 Playing Out In the Media

-Three reports were published showing the benefits of playing out for children and communities.
-This was picked up by national and regional TV, Radio, newspapers, blogs and articles.
+Three reports were published on 31st July, showing the benefits of playing out for children and communities.
+The story was picked up by over 30 national and regional media outlets, including:

 - The Telegraph

 - BBC Breakfast (no link available yet)